TinyInstaller/docs/docs/custom-profiles/index.md

 For the best deployment performance, compressed raw images such as `.raw.zst` are recommended.

+Compression is supported only for raw disk images.
+Virtual disk formats such as QCOW2, VHDX, and VMDK should be uploaded uncompressed or converted to RAW before compression.

 ## Workflow

 Creating a custom profile typically involves the following steps: